blorente/naylang-documentation/src/appendixB.md

 Author
 -------
-The process described in this Appendix was devised by Álvaro Bermejo, who published it under the MIT license in 2017 [@persimmon].
+The process described in this Appendix was devised by Álvaro Bermejo, who published it under the MIT license in 2017[^persimmon].
 What follows is a verbatim copy of the original.

 Process
 -------